SvenLieber/website/content/en/post/cordi-2025/index.md

 authority files in the humanities, or large-scale infrastructures, the same questions kept coming back: **how do we connect, how do we sustain, and how do we collaborate?**

-For me, three things stood out:

-* The central role of standards and identifiers.
-They are no longer a niche concern, but part of every conversation on interoperability and sustainability.

-* The balance between technology and people.
-Infrastructure is cables and servers, but it is equally communities, governance, and trust.

-* The value of crossing boundaries.
-CoRDI made clear that different disciplines face similar challenges — and that solutions developed in one field can inspire another.

-These points also resonate with my own work at KBR, where we deal daily with authority data, Knowledge Graphs, and questions of sustainability.
-I left Aachen with both new technical insights and new energy to bring these discussions into our projects.

 I'm glad that this community exists.
 PIDs and standards are probably not the most exciting topics,